 The Great Ontario-Hopped Craft Beer Competition (GOHCBC) brings together Ontario hop producers and the most significant end-user of the crop, the brewing industry.

 The goals are to:

-For more information including the official rules and regulations including eligibility, style guidelines and deadlines, please visit www.onhops.ca
+For more information including competitor information as well as the official rules and regulations including eligibility, style guidelines and deadlines, please visit www.onhops.ca